andrijzyn/Calconv/README.md

 - **Operator**: Supported operators are `+`, `-`, `*`, and `/`.
 - **Output Base**: The result will be displayed in the larger base of the two operands.
 ___
+> [!NOTE]
-### With the recent update, an intuitive user interface (UI) has been added, enhancing user experience and making it easier to interact with the calculator.
+> ### With the recent update, an intuitive user interface (UI) has been added, enhancing user experience and making it easier to interact with the calculator.
 ![output_image](https://github.com/user-attachments/assets/f08f57a8-af4f-491d-9bbc-02cfa7478bf1)
 > Photo made by [Photo Contraster](https://github.com/andrijzyn/Photo-Contraster) & [Photo Rounder](https://github.com/andrijzyn/Photo-rounder)